 Where to Stay: We stayed at Hotel Tivoli Avenida Liberdade for the first four days and in Rua das de Santo Antao at an apartment by Marriott Bonvoy for the next four days.
 There are lots of options available depending on budget and comfort.

 Travel Tip: Please get yourself a Lisboa Card.
 It is worth it.
 It gives free access to National Place of Mafra and covers public transport within Lisbon.
 You will need 3-5 hours to travel and explore National Palace of Mafra.
-Please carry a snack and water as the restaurants were closed around the time of our visit in late afternoon.
+Please carry a snack and water bottles as the restaurants were closed around the time of our visit in late afternoon.